 Essential Cyber Security Tactics: Prevention, Detection & Response

-With new forms of attack being uncovered daily, it is clear that the tactics used by cyber criminals are constantly evolving, and no matter how good your defences are, it is highly likely that your data will, at some point, come under attack.
-Although a good detection system is essential to sound the alarm, in the event of an attempted intrusion, without an effective response in the face an attack, efforts of detection may be futile.
+With new forms of cyberattacks being uncovered daily, it is clear that the tactics used by cybercriminals are constantly evolving, and no matter how good your defences are, it is highly likely that your data will, at some point, come under attack.
+Although a good cybersecurity detection system is essential to sound the alarm, in the event of an attempted intrusion, without an effective response in the face of an attack, efforts of detection may be futile.

 Knowledge is the most important form of defence.
-By understanding the threats, businesses can take steps to reduce the chances of becoming a victim of cyber crime by identifying areas on their network that are open to attack.
-Unfortunately, no single application or practice can completely protect your data and devices against the ever-evolving threat from cyber criminals rather, a layered approach that combines products, services and practices is the best approach to cyber security.
+By understanding the threats, businesses can take steps to reduce the chances of becoming a victim of cybercrime by identifying areas on their network that are open to attack.
+Unfortunately, no single application or practice can completely protect your data and devices against the ever-evolving threat from cyber criminals rather, a layered approach that combines products, audits, services and practices is the best approach to cybersecurity.

-In this article, we look at the most common types of cyber security threats in 2020 and learn the best cyber security tips in to how to implement a layered defence solution against cyber attacks.
+In this article, we look at the most common types of cyber security threats and learn the best cybersecurity tips into how to implement a layered defence solution against cyber attacks.

 Understanding the threat

-Every day new malware and viruses are being discovered, and the vast majority of it is gaining access onto company devices via email.
-An independent survey commissioned by Sophos in 2019, aptly entitled The Impossible Puzzle of Cybersecurity, looked at where attacks come from and they found that attacks via email and Web combined accounted for almost two thirds of attacks, 23% of attacks got in via a software vulnerability and 14% via an external device such as USB sticks.
+Every day new malware and viruses are being discovered, and the vast majority of them is gaining access to company devices via email.
+An independent survey commissioned by Sophos in 2019, aptly entitled The Impossible Puzzle of Cybersecurity, looked at where attacks come from and they found that attacks via email and Web combined accounted for almost two-thirds of attacks, 23% of attacks got in via a software vulnerability and 14% via an external device such as USB sticks.